nogweii/todo-or-event/README.md

 ## Copyright

 Copyright (c) 2009 Colin Shea.
-See LICENSE for details.
+See LICENSE.txt for details.